-After a simple, healthy and delicious breakfast, we will drive to Red River Gorge.
+After breakfast (on your own), we will drive to Red River Gorge.
 We'll backpack 3+ miles to our campsite at a slow to moderate pace in the Red River Gorge over varied terrain which includes some hills and rugged trail where we will spend the night.
 Along the way, we will teach some backpacking workshops and stop to identify a few native plants.
 At our camp, we'll do some stretching and basic yoga poses.

 In the morning, we’ll hike ~3 miles back to our cars arriving before noon.

 During this backpacking trip we will conduct eight short workshops and cover these topics:

 - Proper Backpack Fitting and Trekking Pole Adjustment.

 - Bear Bagging - Hanging Your Food In A Tree